gavincyi/gavincyi.github.io/_posts/2022-10-03-does-sam-gross-nogil-cpython-fork-perform-faster.md

 I appreciate Sam Gross' work and courage to tackle the nogil problem.
 It is a decade long problem in Python and most believe the endeavour would only be in vain.
 Part of his work discovered more optimal paths in CPython, has already been merged in main branch and now proves a runtime improvement in Python 3.11.
 His approach shows his ambition to beat the current CPython performance.
 Not only does he provide a design to declare the feasibility in nogil approach, but more importantly he is keen to reduce the object readability overhead in thread-safe implementation.
 No matter his design will be successfully upstreamed into core CPython, his work is a critical milestone in Python.

-Finally, I highly recommend to walk through his detailed [write-up](https://docs.google.com/document/d/18CXhDb1ygxg-YXNBJNzfzZsDFosB5e6BfnXLlejd9l0/edit) to learn his considerations and rationales in choosing the right bolts and nuts.
+Finally, I highly recommend walking through his detailed [write-up](https://docs.google.com/document/d/18CXhDb1ygxg-YXNBJNzfzZsDFosB5e6BfnXLlejd9l0/edit) to understand his considerations and rationales in choosing the right bolts and nuts.
 Also Łukasz Langa posted a great [wrap-up](https://lukasz.langa.pl/5d044f91-49c1-4170-aed1-62b6763e6ad0/) in October 2021 in details of conversation between Sam Gross and the core development team.
 I bet you'd appreciate Sam Gross' work more after reading them.

 ## Reference